Festivals-App/festivals-documentation/CONTRIBUTING.md

 TBA
 This is a political project.
 Issues which are not related to the project itself may be closed.

-## Engaging in Our Project
+## Engaging in My Project

-We use GitHub to manage reviews of pull requests.
+I use GitHub to manage reviews of pull requests.

 * If you are a new contributor, see: [Steps to Contribute](#steps-to-contribute)

-* If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [CODEOWNERS](CODEOWNERS) of the repository you want to contribute to) in the description of the pull request.
+* If you have a trivial fix or improvement, go ahead and create a pull request, addressing me (with `@Phisto`) in the description of the pull request.

 * If you plan to do something more involved, please reach out to us and send an [email](mailto:phisto05@gmail.com).
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.